mettinger/Commentary-On-The-Mind-Illuminated/TMI_notes.md

 Commentary:

-1. Mind moments can be formalized as an appropriate n-tuple.
+1. Mind moments can be mathematically formalized as an appropriate n-tuple.

-2. It seems the dichotomy of stable and progressive subtle dullness can be mathematically refined and expanded.
+2. The dichotomy of stable and progressive subtle dullness can be mathematically refined and expanded.
 Recall that dullness is measured by the density of non-perceiving moments.
 The time derivative of this density measures the *velocity* of dullness (subtle or